 At its October 15th meeting, South Korean Monetary Policy Committee lowered the base rate by 25 basis points to 2.0 percent to boost the country’s economic growth.
 It is the second rate cut in the last three months, bringing the policy rate to a record low.

 The Committee considers that, although the trend of economic recovery in the US has become more evident, the sluggishness of economic activities in the euro area has continued while trends of economic growth in emerging market countries have differed from country to country.
-The Committee forecasts that the global economy will sustain its modest recovery going forward, centering around advanced economies, but judges that the possibility exists of its being affected by the changes in global financial market conditions stemming from the shift in the US Federal Reserve’s monetary policy stance and by the weakening of economic growth in the euro area and in some emerging market countries.
+The Committee forecasts that the global economy will sustain its modest recovery going forward, centering around advanced economies, but judges that the possibility exists of its being affected by the changes in global financial market conditions stemming from the shift in the US Federal Reserve’s monetary policy stance, by the weakening of economic growth in the euro area and in some emerging market countries and by geopolitical risks.

-In Korea, despite exports having maintained their buoyancy the Committee appraises economic growth to have slowed somewhat, as domestic demand has slackened due largely to the impacts of the Sewol ferry accident, have been insufficient, and that the consumption and investment sentiments of economic agents also continue to show sluggishness.
-On the employment front, the scale of increase in the number of persons employed has shown an uptrend similar to its level of recent years, led by increases in the 50-and-above age group and in the service sector.
+In Korea, while exports have shown a favorable pattern and consumption has improved somewhat, the Committee judges that improvements in domestic demand, which had contracted due mainly to the impacts of the Sewol ferry accident, have been insufficient, and that the consumption and investment sentiments of economic agents also continue to show sluggishness.
+On the employment front, the scale of increase in the number of persons employed has expanded in line with increases in the 50-and-above age group and in the service sector.
 The Committee expects that the negative output gap in the domestic economy will gradually narrow going forward, although the time of its disappearance will be somewhat later than previously forecast.